 Nation’s Top One Percent: 2015 through 2018.

-International Technology Law Association, Antitrust, Privacy, Unfair Practices section of the CA state bar, and is a involved with the Dean’s Leadership Society of UCI’s award winning social sciences alumni program.
+International Technology Law Association, Antitrust, Privacy, Unfair Practices section of the CA state bar, and is involved with the Dean’s Leadership Society of UCI’s award-winning social sciences alumni program.

 Biography / Experience:

-Chris Wong has over 20 years’ litigation experience in both state and federal courts.
-Chris has handled cases from inception to discovery through final resolution, if not by settlement, then by dispositive motion, trial, or appeal.
+Chris Wong has over 20 years of litigation experience in both state and federal courts.
+Mr. Wong has handled cases from inception to discovery through final resolution, if not by settlement, then by dispositive motion, trial, or appeal.
 Chris has extensive experience with special motions to strike (aka “anti-SLAPP” motions) at both the trial and appellate levels.
-Before coming to Schuchert, Krieger, Truong, Spagnola & Klausner, LLP, Chris spent over a decade handling professional liability defense cases involving a wide range of underlying matters including business and commercial law, family law, intellectual property, trust and estate planning, immigration law, and corporate transactions.
+Before coming to SKT, Mr. Wong spent over a decade handling professional liability defense cases involving a wide range of underlying matters including business and commercial law, family law, intellectual property, trust and estate planning, immigration law, and corporate transactions.

 - B.A., Claremont McKenna College